poorpool/peakfs-experiments/README.md

 ### Checkpoint/restart workloads: HACC-IO

 [HACC-IO](ttps://asc.llnl.gov/coral-benchmarks) is the I/O kernel of the cosmology N-body simulation application HACC.
 It simulates the process of saving and loading particle information between HACC's computing stages, i.e., check-point/restart workloads.
 The modified source code, configurations, and scripts can be found in `hacc-io/`.

+### Matrix saving/loading workloads: MADbench2

+[MADbench2](https://crd.lbl.gov/divisions/scidata/c3/c3-research/madbench2/) is an I/O kernel derived from a cosmic microwave background data analysis application.
+It simulates the process of exchanging data between processes through matrix saving/loading and uses busy-work instead of real computations, focusing on HPC application I/O behavior while maintaining application complexity.
+The modified source code, configurations, and scripts can be found in `madbench2/`.